exasol/powerbi-exasol/README.md

-5. Now you are ready to go to and publish your Workbooks to powerbi.com from from Power Bi Desktop, when connection to Exasol from power-bi use the exact same settings (Connection-String/ Encrpytion Setting / User Credentials).
+5. Now you are ready to go to and publish your Workbooks to powerbi.com from from Power Bi Desktop.
+When connecting to Exasol from Power BI desktop use the exact same settings (Connection-String / Encrpytion Setting / User Credentials).
 When the workbook is published the connection of the gateway is then associated with this workbook.